AwafiaJennifer/LITA_CAPSTONE_SALES_DATA/README.md

 This retail store interested in understanding its sales performance.
 With the use of 3 analytic tools to analyze the sales data.

 ## Tools used
--SQL:Used for Querying data to derive key insight
+- SQL:Used for Querying data to derive key insight

--Excel:Used for cleaning and formatting,Claculating Matrics
+- Excel:i.Used for cleaning and formatting,Claculating Matrics
-       Used for Inpection and Handling Duplicates
+       ii.Used for Inpection and Handling Duplicates

--PowerBI:Used for creating an interactive dashboard to visualize the insights
+- PowerBI:Used for creating an interactive dashboard to visualize the insights

  this project provides insights into:
 - Customer behavior